screenshot of a water map in the hydro portal with numbers showing the water depth and a ship symbol

 The most important questions and answers at a glance.

-For the nautical center, the Hydro Portal is a central tool for planning ship movements and ensuring safe navigation.
+For the nautical centre, the Hydro Portal is a central tool for planning ship movements and ensuring safe navigation.
 It has access to over 30,000 measurements in the HPA database.</p

-Up to five sounding vessels record the bottom of the Elbe every day, detect obstacles and document changes.
+Up to five sounding vessels record the bottom of the Elbe every day, recognising obstacles and documenting changes.
 Many other water data such as water levels are also recorded.
-This data flows directly into the Hydro Portal and helps the nautical control center to assess whether passage depths and manoeuvring areas are safe - for example when large ships enter.</p
+This data flows directly into the Hydro Portal and helps the nautical control centre to assess whether passage depths and manoeuvring areas are safe - for example when large ships enter.</p

-In addition to the current depth data, the Hydro Portal also enables a live view of ship movements, analysis of past movements and access to bridge heights.
-This allows passage planning to be carried out conveniently and efficiently.</p
+In addition to the current depth data, the Hydro Portal also provides a live view of ship movements, analyses of past movements and access to bridge heights.
+This allows passage planning to be realised conveniently and efficiently.</p

-The Hydro Portal supports many stakeholders who are responsible for safe port operations: Users include pilots, port terminal operators, shipping companies, engineering firms and waterway facility management.
+The Hydro Portal supports many stakeholders who are responsible for safe harbour operations: Users include pilots, harbour terminal operators, shipping companies, engineering firms and waterway facility management, among others.</p

 The portal can be opened in any web browser without additional software - both on desktop and mobile devices.
-It is also specially optimized for touch surfaces.
+It is also specially optimised for touch surfaces.
 Interested parties can contact the HPA to obtain access.

 Areas that are too shallow are marked in red on the digital maps in the portal, while safe water depths are marked in blue.
-This visualization makes it easier for users to immediately identify potential risks and plan ship manoeuvres accordingly.</p
+This visualisation makes it easier for users to immediately identify potential risks and plan ship manoeuvres accordingly.</p

 Digital networking improves planning, coordination and safety in shipping traffic and strengthens the port's efficiency and competitiveness in international comparison.</p